 Build your checklist around these key areas:

 - Clinic size and type: Are you a small, one-person clinic or a large, multidisciplinary practice with several locations?
-The software has to be able to handle your current patient load and administrative headaches without breaking a sweat.
+The software has to handle your current patient load without breaking a sweat.

 - Must-have features: What are your non-negotiables?
-Maybe it’s built-in telehealth for remote consultations, powerful templates for clinical notes, or seamless billing for private medical insurers.
+Maybe it's built-in telehealth, AI-powered documentation, or robust Medicare billing support.

 - Biggest pain points: Is your no-show rate through the roof?
-Are you spending far too much time chasing invoices?
-Pinpoint the issues that are costing you the most in time and money.
+Are you spending too much time chasing denied claims?
+Pinpoint the issues costing you the most in time and money.

 Assess User-Friendliness and Scalability

-A system packed with features is completely useless if your team finds it clunky and a nightmare to use.
+A system packed with features is completely useless if your team finds it clunky.
 The interface needs to feel intuitive, getting everyone up and running with minimal training.
 When you're in a demo, pay close attention to how many clicks it takes to do common tasks, like booking an appointment or writing a SOAP note.

-Beyond just being easy to use, think about your clinic’s future.
+Beyond being easy to use, think about your clinic's future.
 The software you choose today has to be able to grow with you.
-This is what we call scalability.
 Will the system let you add more practitioners, services, or even new locations without a massive price jump or performance issues?
 A scalable platform is an investment that pays for itself for years to come.

 Ask the Right Questions During Demos

 Software demos are your chance to dig deep and get the answers you need.
-Go into every single demonstration with a prepared list of sharp, insightful questions.
-This helps you cut through the marketing fluff and get to grips with the practical reality of using the platform day in, day out.
+Go into every demonstration with a prepared list of sharp questions.
 For a more detailed breakdown, you can explore our in-depth guide on how to choose the right practice management software for your clinic.

 Key Questions to Ask Software Vendors